Deirdre Barlow: Storylines

-Ken returns to Weatherfield in August 2014, but only finds out about Peter's situation from his wife Carla (Alison King), who had left Peter after discovering his affair with Tina.
-This leads to a major row between Ken and Deirdre, who says that Rob has been a real rock for her.
-Ken goes to bed to sleep off his jet lag, but Deirdre continues crying alone and when Tracy and Rob return home she falls into their arms crying as they console her.
+In August 2014, Ken returns to the street and Deirdre is happy to see him.
+She doesn't want to tell him about Peter's situation yet, but Ken ends up finding out from Carla rather than Deirdre herself.
+This leads to a major row between Ken and Deirdre, who says that he abandoned his family when they needed him most – further stating that her reservations about Rob have also changed because he has been a real rock for her and Tracy at the time.
+Ken goes to bed to sleep off his jet lag, but Deirdre continues weeping alone over the row; when Tracy and Rob return home, she falls into their arms crying as they console her.
 Ken forgives Deirdre and wants to take her on holiday.
 He orders a caravan so he can take Deirdre to North Wales; she is disappointed as she wanted to go abroad.
 The holiday is disastrous, and Ken takes her back home; Tracy reveals that Peter is drinking again, leaving Deirdre and Ken shocked.
 In October, Deirdre begins to struggle with the stress of the trial, and after Tracy and Carla argue during a meal she has prepared, she loses her temper and throws an unset trifle against the wall.
-Ken then suggests that she stay with Bev Unwin (Susie Blake) for a while, and Deirdre then leaves to stay with Bev until the trial is over.
+Ken then suggests that she stay with her old friend Bev Unwin (Susie Blake) for a while, and Deirdre then leaves to stay with Bev until the trial is over.
 After the trial is over, she decides to stay longer as Bev's brother Lenny Baker has recently died.

 It is not until July 2015 that Deirdre prepares to return to Coronation Street.
 Her family arrange a surprise sixtieth birthday party for her at The Rovers, but Bev arrives at the Barlow house to break the news that Deirdre has died, possibly after suffering a brain aneurysm, caused by her many years of chain smoking.
-Ken also hears from Bev that Deirdre was planning to return to him a few weeks earlier, but decided to stay longer as she felt humiliated about Tracy's affair with Liz's boyfriend Tony Stewart (Terence Maynard).
+Ken also hears from Bev that Deirdre was planning to return to him a few weeks earlier, but decided to stay longer as she felt humiliated about Tracy's affair with Liz's boyfriend Tony Stewart (Terence Maynard) earlier on.
 Deirdre's funeral takes place on 13 July and many turn up to pay their respects to her.
-While Emily Bishop (Eileen Derbyshire) is reading a poem, Ken snaps at Tracy.
+While their longtime friend Emily Bishop (Eileen Derbyshire) is reading a poem, Ken snaps at Tracy.

-In March 2017, Ken reveals during an argument with Sinead Tinker (Katie McGlynn) how, although he deeply loved Deirdre, he was never fulfilled in their marriage due to their having such different personalities and expectations from life, such that he felt trapped.
-He said his life with Deirdre was not what he would have chosen as a young, ambitious man, and predicted that for the same reasons, Sinead would eventually cause similar resentment in his son, Daniel Osbourne, if Sinead did not see sense and end their relationship.
+In March 2017, Ken mentions Deirdre while arguing with Daniel's girlfriend Sinead Tinker (Katie McGlynn) over their relationship; Ken admits that although he deeply loved Deirdre, he was never fulfilled in their marriage due to their having such different personalities and expectations from life, such that he felt trapped.
+He said his life with Deirdre was not what he would have chosen as a young, ambitious man, and predicted that for the same reasons, Sinead would eventually cause similar resentment in his son if she did not see sense and break up with Daniel at his father's insistence.